nomisreual/git_alert/README.md

 $XDG_CONFIG_HOME/git_alert/config.toml (usually ~/.config/git_alert/config.toml)
 ```

+This behaviour can be overridden by specifying a path to a configuration file with the `-c` option.
 The configuration file is in TOML format and can contain the following options:

 ```toml
 path = "/path/to/start/search/in"